Therapy for Perfectionism In San Antonio

 You hold yourself to impossible standards: patient but firm, fun but structured, present but productive.

-You worry that if you get it wrong, you’ll mess up your kids.
+You worry that if you get it wrong, you’ll fall short of the parent you want to be.
 And when you do lose your temper or forget something, the shame hits hard.

-Over time, that deep fear of disappointing others or being “too much” can turn into a belief that love and belonging must be earned by doing, not simply by being.
+Over time, that deep fear of disappointing others or feeling like you’re too much can turn into a belief that love and belonging must be earned by doing, not simply by being.

-Perfectionism came from a good place.
 A place where you could feel in control in a world where you didn’t feel like you had any.
-This started as a way to feel accepted, valued, praised, respected in your family, and loved.
+It started as a way to feel accepted, valued, praised, respected, and loved.

-You may relate to having been through childhood trauma or another type of trauma when you remember when perfectionism started.
-You might even relate to having both perfectionistic and people pleasing tendencies as they often go hand-in-hand.
+You may relate to having experienced childhood trauma or another type of trauma when think back to when perfectionism began.
+You might even recognize both perfectionistic and people pleasing tendencies.
+They often travel together, rooted in the same need for safety and connection.

 The Emotional Toll of Perfectionism

-Whatever the category, work, relationships, your appearance, it always feels just out of reach.
+Whatever the category, work, relationships, appearance, it always feels just out of reach.

-This has led to the cycle of thought spirals into guilt, shame, and disconnection from those you love, and staying stuck on the Ferris wheel of perfect.
+This leads to a cycle of thought spirals into guilt, shame, and disconnection from those you love, and staying stuck on the Ferris wheel of perfect

 You learned to do whatever you could to be perfect so that no one could find fault and you wouldn’t be hurt.